SakurajimaMaiii/ProtoKD/README.md

 ## Contact
 If you have any question, please contact bit.ybws@gmail.com
-## 📜 Papers of missing modality in medical image segmentation
+## 📜 Papers of missing modality in medical image analysis
 We collected some papers with about missing modality in medical image segmentation, which may help people who are interested in this topic.
 Papers with public code are __highlighted__.
 If I miss some important papers, feel free to tell me.
 * __Learning with Privileged Multimodal Knowledge for Unimodal Segmentation, [IEEE TMI 2022](https://ieeexplore.ieee.org/document/9567675), [code](https://github.com/cchen-cc/PMKL)__
 * __D2-Net: Dual Disentanglement Network for Brain Tumor Segmentation with Missing Modalities, [IEEE TMI 2022](https://ieeexplore.ieee.org/document/9567675), [code](https://github.com/CityU-AIM-Group/D2Net)__